moviepilot/history_file/README.markdown

 => #<File:/tmp/2012.11.02-foo.txt>
 ```

-The returned {HistoryFile::FileDelegator} object supports all
+The returned `HistoryFile::FileDelegator` object supports all
 methods that File has, but adds a date prefix to those methods
 that revolve around a single file (reading, writing, etc.)

-If a file for a given date is not available, {HistoryFile} falls
+If a file for a given date is not available, `HistoryFile` falls
 back to the freshest file that is older than the given date.

 ```ruby